 Daily Recommendations for Vitamin C

-Vitamin C is required for the synthesis of collagen (more on collagen for runners), L-carnitine and some neurotransmitters.
+Vitamin C is required for the synthesis of collagen, L-carnitine and some neurotransmitters.

 Because Vitamin C is an antioxidant, it can also help with the reduction of oxidative stress in the body by limiting the damaging effects of free radicals.